dmbarbour/wikilon/docs/CommandLine.md

 # Command Language for Awelon

 Awelon project and Wikilon would benefit from effective command line interfaces, e.g. to issue rapid queries and commands.
-In context of Wikilon, providing console-like services through HTML forms or JavaScript is not difficult.
+In context of Wikilon, providing console-like services through HTML forms or JavaScript should not be difficult.
 The underlying [Awelon Object (AO)](AboutAO.md) code is unsuitable for this application in its raw form.

 But I think a relatively thin layer above AO could be suitable:

-* writing words should be easier than writing bytecode
+* write words easily: just use the word, swap inc mul
 * inline the text and number literals: 1.234 2/3 "foo"
 * easy and unambiguous access to bytecode, e.g. \vrwlc
 * stable environment against literals, e.g. `(stack*env)` pair

 If you know about the evolution of Awelon project, the above should be familiar: it's a minor tweak of the [original definition of Awelon Object](https://github.com/dmbarbour/awelon/blob/master/AboutAO.md).
-The original AO was weak for staged programming, visual DSLs, and structured programming, but it was well suited for command line interfaces - a very Forth-like language.
+The original AO was weak for staged programming, visual DSLs, and structured programming, but it was well suited for command line interfaces.
+The result is a very Forth-like language.
 I'm changing the bytecode escape to keep it unambiguous (no risk of confusing `\` with an ABC operator).

 ## Naming: claw?